rmholmes/rmholmes.github.io/_pages/publications.md

 * Webb, D., *Holmes R. M.*, Spence, P. and England, M.H.: Barotropic Kelvin wave-induced bottom boundary layer warming along the West Antarctic Peninsula.
 Submitted to **Journal of Geophysical Research**

-* Santoso et al: Dynamics and Predictability of the El Nino Southern
-Oscillation: An Australian perspective on progress and challenges.
-Submitted to **BAMS**

 # Theses
 ___